JBulpin/jbulpin.github.io/about.md

 permalink: /about/
 ---

-Network Engineer from South Africa, working in th UK for Cisco
+Network Engineer from South Africa, working in the UK for Cisco

 ### Contact me